 Starting a cannabis transport business in Minnesota requires significant planning beyond the license application itself.

 Evolving regulations.
-Minnesota's cannabis regulatory framework is still developing.
-The OCM continues to adopt new rules and guidance memos—the final administrative rules (Minn.
+Minnesota’s cannabis regulatory framework is still developing.
+The OCM continues to adopt new rules and guidance memos; the final administrative rules (Minn.
 R. ch.
-9810) were published in the State Register in late 2024.
+9810) were proposed January 13, 2025 and adopted with modifications effective April 14, 2025.
 Any business entering this space should plan for regulatory changes and build compliance costs into its operating budget.

 Federal law.
-Cannabis remains a Schedule I controlled substance under federal law.
+Marijuana outside FDA-approved drug products and state medical marijuana licenses, including Minnesota’s adult-use market, remains a Schedule I controlled substance under the federal Controlled Substances Act (21 U.S.C. § 812(c)).
+A DEA final rule effective April 28, 2026 moved marijuana in FDA-approved drug products and marijuana under a state medical marijuana license to Schedule III, and broader rescheduling remains pending before DEA.
 While the state licensing framework provides a legal pathway under Minnesota law, federal enforcement policy could change.
 This creates legal uncertainty that cannabis businesses must account for in their risk assessments and business planning.
+For a deeper look at how federal tax law treats cannabis businesses differently from other industries, see the tax information on medical cannabis FAQ.

 Key Statutes and Rules